alonzi/monte-carlo/README.md

 ### N.B. - Every discipline uses different terminology and variations on this approach.
 Always check to make sure you aren't talking past eachother

 # Example 1 - flipping a coin
+Let's follow the method for flipping a coin

+## Exercise
-Let's follow the method for flipping a coin: Again in pairs, work out the four steps above and indicate python functions for steps 2,3, and 4.
+In pairs work out the four steps above and indicate python functions for steps 2, 3, and 4.